PowerShell/Community-Blog/Posts/2021/04/get-live-servers.md

 ## Summary

-The `Get-ADComputer` cmdlet produces objects whose properties the object developers have not aligned, pipeline wise, with Test-Connection.
+The `Get-ADComputer` cmdlet produces objects whose properties the object developers have not aligned, pipeline wise, with `Test-Connection`.
 There is a simple way around that, using `For-EachObject`, although it takes a bit more typing.
 You can also use the ETS to extend the `ADComputer` object to have a more friendly alias.